top of page

 4. Remember that bees need water!!
 Provide a water source if there are none nearby.
 A bird bath or a dripping faucet work really well.

 5. If your hive has a queen that is over 1 year old, go down into the brood nest and make sure she is still laying a solid brood pattern.
-You do not want her to die out on you during the fall or winter.
+You do not want her to die out on you during the fall or winter when it is very difficult to source queens.

 Good brood pattern